vector623/vector623.github.io/_posts/2018-07-12-poor-mans-comparisons.markdown

 By adjusting which fields are included in the `ToString` return, you can augment the behavior of your comparators and the nice thing about defaulting to the `String` implementations is that you don't really have to put a lot of thought into implementing these methods.
-They obviously won't be as fast if you implement this way, but they will be safe and you don't have to do any real thinking beyond selecting the member variables you want to be compared.
+They obviously won't be as fast if you implement this way, but they will work and you won't have to do much thinking beyond selecting the member variables you want to be compared.

 You can further consolidate the latter example, by feeding a `ToString` delegate into general versions of the the `Compare`, `Equals` and `GetHashCode` methods, or by deriving `StatusComparer` from `IdComparer` and overriding the